Rate Limiting for Stellar Horizon

 Maintain Visibility with Headers

-You can maintain visibility on your available quota for the current time period.
+You can maintain visibility on your available quota for the current period.
 If you adjust your request velocity based on the returned header values, you can ensure you never exhaust your rate limit.

 Blockdaemon passes through headers without alteration as defined in the official Stellar documentation on rate limiting.